 - LOCK TABLE

-Answer: A TRUNCATE is used to delete all the rows and columns or whole table altogether whereas with a DELETE clause you can delete a specific row using the WHERE clause.
+Answer: TRUNCATE is used to delete all the rows and columns or whole table altogether, whereas, with a DELETE clause, you can delete a specific row using the WHERE clause.

 21. Explain DCL and name its tasks.

 Answer: Data Control Language (DCL) is a component of the SQL statement that controls access of data to the database.
-The DCL statements often group with DML statements
+The DCL statements are often grouped with DML statements.
+DCL tasks:

 22. What is a DBA?

-Answer: The DBA stands for the Database Administrator and it is a person who is responsible for the design, construction, and maintenance of a database.
+Answer: DBA stands for a database administrator, and it is a person who is responsible for the design, construction, and maintenance of a database.

 23. Name the various type of indexes used on index sequential.